A modal approach to modelling spin wave scattering: Applications

 The red circles in Fig.~\ref{fig:scattering-coeffs} are data points obtained from micromagnetic simulations performed with mumax$^3$ (Ref.~\onlinecite{vansteenkiste2014design}), described in detail in Appendix \ref{sec:micromagnetic-simulations}.
-The results of these simulations agree well with those obtained with the finite-element modal method, although the sharp features in the curves obtained with the latter are spaced slightly more narrowly than in the curves obtained with the micromagnetic simulations.
-This may be because attenuation effects have been neglected in the modal-method calculations, but included in the micromagnetic simulations, or due to an insufficient resolution of the finite-difference grid used in the latter.
-Nevertheless, the finite-element modal method produces a very accurate solution to the linearised Landau-Lifshitz equations \eqref{eq:linearised-equations}.
-Figure \ref{fig:convergence} shows the effect of increasing the polynomial degree of elements on the positions and shapes of two narrow features in the curves from Fig.\ \ref{fig:scattering-coeffs}(b) and (d).
+The results of these simulations agree well with those obtained with the finite-element modal method.
+The latter can produce a highly precise solution to the linearised Landau-Lifshitz equations \eqref{eq:linearised-equations}.
+Figure~\ref{fig:convergence} shows the effect of increasing the polynomial degree of elements on the positions and shapes of two narrow features in the curves from Fig.\ \ref{fig:scattering-coeffs}(b) and (d).
 The curves obtained with elements of order 4 and~5 are visually almost indistinguishable.
 We have also verified that increasing the size of the computational domain in the $z$~direction by a factor of~4 makes no perceptible difference to the shape of the curves.
 Computation of the scattering coefficients of the system under consideration (using the mesh and element order described in Sec.~\ref{sec:eigenmodes}) with the finite-element modal method on a laptop PC takes 1.5~s.
 Over 97\% of this time is spent on the calculation of waveguide eigenmodes and interface scattering matrices, which needs to be done only once even if the scattering coefficients are to be computed for multiple stripe widths; the method is therefore particularly well suited for the modelling of structures containing waveguide segments whose lengths are allowed to vary.
-In contrast, micromagnetic simulations of the same system take approximately 30~min for each value of~$w$.
+In contrast, micromagnetic simulations of the same system take approximately one hour for each value of~$w$.